Nat Tarnopol: Death

 After several years of financial hardship and poor health, Nat Tarnopol succumbed to congestive heart failure on December 25, 1987, at the age of 56.
-Tarnopol's best known hit recordings were “Oh Girl” and “Have You Seen Her” by the Chi-Lites, the Young-Holt Unlimited's “Soulful Strut” and “Wack Wack,” the Tyrone Davis classics “Turn Back The Hands Of Time” and “Can I Change My Mind” and Jackie Wilson's “Lonely Teardrops,” “Baby Workout” and “Higher & Higher.”
+Tarnopol's best known hit recordings were "Oh Girl" and "Have You Seen Her" by the Chi-Lites, the Young-Holt Unlimited's "Soulful Strut" and "Wack Wack", the Tyrone Davis tracks "Turn Back the Hands of Time" and "Can I Change My Mind" and Jackie Wilson's "Lonely Teardrops", "Baby Workout" and "(Your Love Keeps Lifting Me) Higher and Higher".
 Many of the songs that Tarnopol first recorded have been sampled by artists such as Jay-Z, Paul Wall, Fantasia, Jaheim, Joss Stone and Beyoncé.

 Brunswick Records is still owned by the Tarnopol family and Nat's son Paul is president of the company.

-Arbus Photograph
+Arbus photograph

-Nat, his wife June and his son Paul, aged four was photographed in their backyard by Diane Arbus in 1968.
-The picture entitled 'A FAMILY ON THE LAWN ONE SUNDAY IN WESTCHESTER, N. Y.' was published in a story "Two American Families" that appeared in the Sunday Times Magazine (London), November 10, 1968.
+Nat, his wife June and his son Paul, aged four were photographed in their backyard by Diane Arbus in 1968.
+The picture entitled 'A FAMILY ON THE LAWN ONE SUNDAY IN WESTCHESTER, N. Y.' was published in a story "Two American Families" that appeared in The Sunday Times Magazine (London), on November 10, 1968.
 The picture was included in her portfolio, a Box of Ten Photographs and additionally fetched one of the highest prices paid for her work at auction.
-According to the Sotheby's website, it was priced between us $200,000 - $300,000 but sold for $553,000 It has also appeared in Arbus exhibits and books sold worldwide including the massively successful Revelation exhibit at the Met Museum in New York.
+According to the Sotheby's website, it was priced between as $200,000 - $300,000, but sold for $553,000.
+It has also appeared in Arbus exhibits and books sold worldwide including the successful Revelation exhibit at the Met Museum in New York.